Glostrup: Housing

 Glostrup Housing Association was founded in 1943 as a part of the expansion of the Danish capital and as an answer to the growing housing demand in general.
 The growing population combined with the already miserable living conditions in the central city led to a series of national plans to expand the number of housing units.

 While the supporters of the Glostrup Housing Association, predominantly Social Democrats, stressed the need to maintain local control of the expansion plans, opponents criticised the building of public housing in the municipality.

 The largest project of the association was the building of 1,200 housing units in relation to the building of Glostrup Hospital.
 They were built between 1956 and 1965, ultimately defining Glostrup as a suburb rather than a village.
 Other large plans included the erection of Avedøre Stationsby (Transferred to Hvidovre Municipality in 1974) and the Hvissinge Plan.

 Transport

 Rail

 Transport in Glostrup has historically been dominated by Glostrup railway station which opened on in 1847 on the railway line from Copenhagen to Roskilde, the first Danish railway line.
 While the railroad originally had just a halt in Glostrup, a station was built in 1918 to serve the local economy.
 It was designed by the architect Heinrich Wenck.
 In 1953, Copenhagen's S-train network was expanded to Glostrup.

 Road

-During the expansion of the motorways around Copenhagen in the port-war period Glostrup became a central note in the new transport geography of the larger Copenhagen area.
+During the expansion of the motorways around Copenhagen in the port-war period Glostrup became a central node in the new transport geography of the larger Copenhagen area.